dr-leo/pandaSDMX/doc/walkthrough.rst

 Select and query data from a dataflow
 =====================================

-Next, we will query for some data.
+Next, we will query some data.
 The step is simple: call :meth:`.Request.get` with `resource_type='data'` as the first argument, or the alias :meth:`.Request.data`.

 First, however, we describe some of the many options offered by SDMX and :mod:`pandSDMX` for data queries.